Bereavement benefits can be paid to someone whose husband, wife or civil partner has died.

 If you claim Bereavement Support Payment, it is important to know the following:

 - You need to apply within 3 months after the death of your husband, wife, or civil partner, or you may not receive the full amount.
+You can apply up to 21 months after the death, but your payments will be less.

 - The amount you can get will depend on the National Insurance contributions your partner made.